EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-2)

-This lesson will teach you how to implement a basic write side for your reSolve application.
-An application's [write side](resolve-app-structure.md#write-and-read-sides) handles commands, performs input validation and emits **events** based on valid commands.
+This lesson describes how to implement a basic write side for a reSolve application.
+An application's [write side](resolve-app-structure.md#write-and-read-sides) handles commands, performs input validation, and emits **events** based on valid commands.
 The framework then saves the emitted events to the **event store**.

-In the CQRS and Event Sourcing paradigms, commands are handled by Domain Objects grouped into aggregates.
+In the CQRS and Event Sourcing paradigms, Domain Objects grouped into aggregates handle commands.
 ReSolve implements aggregates as static objects that contain sets of functions.
-These functions can be of one of the following two kinds:
+These functions can be of one of the following types:

 - **[Command Handlers](write-side.md#aggregate-command-handlers)** - Handle commands and emit events in response.
 - **[Projections](write-side.md#aggregate-projection-function)** - Build aggregate state from events so this state can be observed on the write side, for example to perform input validation.

 ### Creating an Aggregate

-Use the following steps to implement the write side for your shopping list application.
+Use the following steps to implement the write side of your shopping list application:

-To add an aggregate to you shopping list application, first define types of events that this aggregate can produce.
-Create an **eventTypes.js** file in the project's **common** folder and add the following content to it.
+To add an aggregate to your shopping list application, define types of events that this aggregate can produce.
+Create an **eventTypes.js** file in the project's **common** folder and add the following content to it:

 **common/eventTypes.js:**